Nitwix/lddr_git/ang/presentation.md

 ## Runciter related objects appear

 - chapter 8, p.
 76
-Pat gave him the matchfolder and, once again, he read the ad.
+Pat gave him the matchfoCalls every aspect of our lives into question.lder and, once again, he read the ad.
 AMAZING OPPORTUNITY FOR ADVANCEMENT TO ALL WHO CAN QUALIFY!
 Mr Glen Runciter of the Beloved Brethren Moratorium of Zürich, Switzerland, doubled his income within a week[...]

 - chapter 8, p.
 78
 Eight of us,’ he said, ‘have what I guess we should call Runciter money,[...]